Lifetimes of (near) eternal false vacua: Universes in quantum mechanics

 To verify this relation one can write

 where $\delta S = i \int dt\, \chi(t) \,\delta(t_0)$.
 We can cancel this shift in the action by a shift of $z(t) \to z(t) + \frac{2\pi}{p} \Theta(t-t_0)$, which leads to

 reproducing \eqref{eq:QM_z_sym_gen}.
-Similar arguments can be used to show that $e^{i z}$ is the symmetry operator for $(\ZZ_p)_x$.
-In any case, since $e^{-i\chi}$ itself is charged under $(\ZZ_p)_x$, these two shift symmetries have a mixed `t Hooft anomaly~\cite{Gaiotto:2014kfa}.
+Since $e^{-i\chi}$ itself is charged under $(\ZZ_p)_x$, these two shift symmetries have a mixed `t Hooft anomaly~\cite{Gaiotto:2014kfa}.
 The arguments summarized in the introduction suggest that this ought to give rise to $p$ universes.

 To see these distinct universes explicitly, it is convenient to integrate out $y$ and $z$ to isolate the dynamics of $x$.
 Since neither $y$ nor $z$ appear in the Lagrangian explicitly, we can instead integrate over $\dot y$ and $\dot z$ at the expense of constraining $\frac{1}{2\pi}\int dy$ and $\frac{1}{2\pi} \int dz$ to be integers.
 This can be achieved with the discrete delta functions